cat-grep/us-national-park-visit/README.md

 # Interactive Explorer: U.S. National Park Visitation Trends (1979-2023)

-Explore U.S. National Park visitation trends from 1979 to 2023 with this web application.
-Delve into annual and monthly recreation visit data across parks, regions, and states using dynamic charts and maps.
-Analyze Park rankings over time, compare recreation versus non-recreation visits, and uncover trends in camping and backcountry activities.
+A data visualization web application designed to present 44 years (1979–2023) of U.S. National Park visitation data.
+This tool combines interactive visualizations—including charts, maps, and rankings—to provide a comprehensive analysis of trends and patterns.

+**<u>Key Features</u>:**
+**National Park Rankings Over Time:** A longitudinal analysis of how visitation rankings among parks have evolved over the decades.
+**Annual Trends in Visits:** Insights into long-term patterns and fluctuations in visitation across all parks.
+**Park, State, and Regional Data:** Tailored visualizations that emphasize geographical differences and trends.
+**Monthly Patterns:** Scatter plots highlighting seasonal visitation dynamics and peak times.
+**Purpose-Based Analysis:** A comparative view of recreation versus non-recreation visits.
+**Camping and Backcountry Activities:** Exploration of trends in overnight stays and wilderness usage.

+The design prioritizes clarity and interactivity, ensuring all visualizations are accessible and user-friendly.
+This allows for seamless exploration of complex data, making it intuitive to uncover insights into visitation trends across the decades.

 [**Live Demo✨**](https://cat-grep.github.io/us-national-park-visit/)